Mrfactotum/Filecopier/README.md

 Summary:

-File copier is a small program written in Python 3 which allows you to transfer certain file extensions from a tree of folder and subdirectories to a destination folder.
+File copier is a small program written in Python 3 which allows you to transfer certain file extensions from a tree of folders and subdirectories to a destination folder.

 Dependencies: